 In the <ResponseSurfaceDesign> input block, the user needs to specify the variables to sample.
 As already mentioned, these variables are specified within consecutive <variable> XML blocks:

-- <variable>, XML node, required parameter will specify one attribute: - name, required string attribute, user-defined name of this variable.
+- <variable>, XML node, required parameter can specify the following attribute: - name, required string attribute, user-defined name of this variable.